 In this chapter you have run through the basic mechanics of using Visual C++ to create applications.
 You created and executed console programs, and with the help of the application wizard you created an MFC-based Windows program.
+You should be reasonably comfortable with creating and executing projects.

 Starting with the next chapter, all the examples illustrating how C++ language elements are used are executed using Win32 console applications.
-You will return to the application wizard for MFC-based programs as soon as you have finished delving into the secrets of C++.
+You will return to the application wizard for MFC-based programs as soon as you have finished learning the basics of C++.

-▶ WHAT YOU LEARNED IN THIS CHAPTER
+► WHAT YOU LEARNED IN THIS CHAPTER

-TOPIC CONCEPT C++ Visual C++ supports C++ language statements that conform to the C++ 11 language standard that is defined in the document ISO/IEC 14882:2011.
-Visual C++ does not yet implement all language features defined by this standard.
+ТОРІС CONCEPT C++ Visual C++ supports C++ that conforms to the C++ 11 language standard that is defined in the document ISO/IEC 14882:2011.
+Visual C++ imple- ments most of the language features defined by this standard and some features from the draft of the next standard, C++ 14.
 Solutions A solution is a container for one or more projects that form a solution to an information-processing problem of some kind.
 Projects A project is a container for the code and resource elements that make up a functional unit in a program.
-The Solution Explorer Pane The Solution Explorer pane displays one or more tabs showing different aspects of a project.
-The Solution Explorer tab shows the project files.
-The Class View tab shows classes in the project.
-The Resource View tab shows project resources.
+Project View Panes The Solution Explorer pane displays one or more tabs and shows the proj- ect files.
+The Class View pane shows classes in the project.
+The Resource View pane shows project resources.
 Project Options You can display and modify the options that apply to all C++ projects through the dialog that is displayed when you select Options from the Tools menu.
 Project Properties You can set values for properties for the current project through the dialog that is displayed when you select Properties from the Project menu.
 Console Applications A console application is a basic C++ application with no GUI.
 Typically, input is from the keyboard and output is to the command line.
-The main() function The starting point for a standard C++ program is the $main()$ function.
-The New Project dialog generates a console application that starts with the $tmain()$ function.
-Unicode The default console program uses Unicode characters by default.
-If you want to use the standard main() function in a console program, you can generate an empty Win32 project and add the source file for main() after disabling the Character Set project property value that selects the Unicode character set.
-Windows 8 Apps Windows 8 Apps target tablet computers and desktop PCs running the Windows 8 operating system.
-Windows Runtime The Windows Runtime, WinRT, provides the interface to the operating system for Windows 8 Apps.
+The main() function The starting point for a standard C++ program is the main() function.
+The New Project dialog generates a console application that starts with the tmain() function.
+Unicode If you want to use the standard $main()$ function in a console program, you can generate an empty Win32 project and add the source file for $main()$.
+Windows Store Apps Windows Store apps target tablet computers and desktop PCs running the Windows 8 operating system.
+Windows Runtime The Windows Runtime, WinRT, provides the interface to the Windows 8 and later operating systems for Windows Store apps.
 Windows Desktop Applications Windows desktop applications have an application window and a GUI incorporating controls such as menus, toolbars, and dialogs.
 Desktop applications interface to the operating system through the Win32 set of functions.
-Desktop applications execute under Windows Vista, Windows 7 and Windows 8.
-The Microsoft Foundation Classes.
-The MFC is a set of C++ classes that encapsulate the functions provided by Win32.
+Desktop applications execute under Windows 7 and Windows 8 and it successors.
+The Microsoft Foundation Classes The MFC is a set of C++ classes that encapsulate the functions provided by Win32.
 MFC makes it easier to develop Windows desktop applications.
 MFC Projects You create an MFC project by selecting MFC then MFC Application in the New Project dialog.